EhsanGharibNezhad/Image-Classification-on-the-ASL-Alphabet-Dataset-Utilizing-Convolutional-Neural-Networks/README.md

 <br></br>
 # <a id = 'ProblemStatement'>Problem Statement</b></a>

-American Sign Language (ASL) is the primary mean of communication of people with hearing disabilities and it plays a crucial role in the Deaf community in the north America.
-Hence, recognition of ASL with computer algorithims is a continoius effort and challenge in the field of machine learning due to its complexity.
-In this project, more than 11,000 images of all ASL alphabets are preccessed, vectorized, and resized using Pillow, Numpy, and sklearn libraries.
-Then, Convolutional Neural Networks (CNNs) is build and trained using all these processed images.
-Different features of CNNs architectures such as filters, hidden layers, and number of nurons are assessed in order to leverage the accuracy and F1-score metrics.
-The trained CNNs model recongize the train and test subsets with >98% of accuracy.
+American Sign Language (ASL) is the primary mean of communication of people with hearing disabilities and it plays a crucial role in the Deaf community in North America.
+Hence, recognition of ASL with computer algorithms is a continuous effort and challenge in the field of machine learning due to its complexity.
+In this project, more than 11,000 images of all ASL alphabets are precessed, vectorized, and resized using Pillow, Numpy, and sklearn libraries.
+Then, Convolutional Neural Networks (CNNs) are built and trained using all these processed images.
+Different features of CNNs architectures such as filters, hidden layers, and several neurons are assessed to leverage the accuracy and F1-score metrics.
+The trained CNNs model recognizes the train and test subsets with >98% of accuracy.

 ---